Braised beef brisket is the Proustian madeleine of Jewish cooking. Or so says cookbook author Leah Koenig.

-While there’s no question that the braised brisket your bubbe made was the best brisket ever, this recipe is about to become your next favorite brisket.
-It’s slowly roasted with red wine and honey until its suffused through and through.
+While there’s no question that the braised brisket your bubbe made was the best brisket ever, this slightly inebriated braised brisket with red wine and honey is about to become your very close second favorite brisket ever.
+It’s slowly suffused with red wine and honey until it’s sweet and tangy and meltingly tender through and through.
 (Did you just go weak in the knees?
-We did.)–Renee Schettler Rossi
+We did.)–David Leite

-This recipe calls for second-cut brisket, sometimes referred to as deckle.
-Second-cut brisket is fattier and richer than first-cut brisket with more of a short rib taste and texture.
-It can be tricky to find in grocery stores (except maybe in Texas), so you may need to special order it from your butcher.
+This recipe calls for second-cut brisket, which is sometimes referred to as deckle.
+Second-cut brisket is fattier and richer than first-cut brisket, with a taste and texture that’s actually more akin to that of short ribs.
+It can be tricky to find in grocery stores (except in Texas), so you may need to special order it from your butcher.

 - 4 to 5 pounds brisket, preferably second-cut

 - Kosher salt and freshly ground pepper

 - 1 tablespoons mild olive or vegetable oil